-Edited by Professor Li Wei, Dr Miguel Perez-Milans and Dr Alfonso Del Percio, among others, “Language, Culture and Society”, published by John Benjamins, will provide an international platform for cutting-edge research that advances thinking and understanding of the intersections of language, culture and society.
+Edited by our colleagues Professor Li Wei, Dr Miguel Perez-Milans and Dr Alfonso Del Percio, along with Patricia Baquedano-López (University of California, Berkeley), Cécile Vigouroux (Simon Fraser University) and Katherine Chen (University of Macau), “Language, Culture and Society” is published by John Benjamins and provides an international platform for cutting-edge research that advances thinking and understanding of the intersections of language, culture and society.

 The journal will aim to push traditional disciplinary boundaries through theoretical and methodological innovation.
 In particular, the journal will explore new communicative contexts and practices and publish research that breaks new ground by making connections with other disciplines.